What is a Headphone Amplifier and Do You Need One?

 Generally, as a rule, I use a headphone amp for cans that are above 32 ohms.
 Any headphone below this value works just fine with or without an amp.

-A DAC is a device that takes the digital data (ones and zeros) and transforms the data to analog audio signal.
+A DAC (see a list of DACs under 200 here) is a device that takes the digital data (ones and zeros) and transforms the data to analog audio signal.

 Because most devices come with a built-in DAC, one would question why you need an external DAC.